 At number three on our top 10 Bad Religion Songs list is one of the group’s signature tracks from Stranger Than Fiction.
 It is one of the songs that was responsible for the band’s first true mainstream success.
 It charted in both the Billboard album tracks at number 33 and the Billboard rock tracks at number 27 respectively.
 To this day, it is a live favorite with the band.
-It is evident here that with this album the band were moving away from punk into more accessible alternative rock, this track in particular received a lot of radio airplay.
+It is evident here that with this album the band was moving away from punk into more accessible alternative rock, this track in particular received a lot of radio airplay.

 # 2 – 21st Century Digital Boy

-This track was originally recorded for 1990 for the band’s fifth album Against the Grain and was then re-recorded for Stranger than Fiction.
+This track was originally recorded in 1990 for the band’s fifth album Against the Grain and was then re-recorded for Stranger than Fiction.
 This is the version that I am putting at number 2 on this list, as it unlike the original it was released as a single and was a big hit for the band.
-The reason for the re-recording is because Atlantic wanted a single and felt that this song would make a good choice.
+The reason for the re-recording is that Atlantic wanted a single and felt that this song would make a good choice.

 # 1 – American Jesus

 At the number one spot on our top 10 Bad Religion songs list is the first single from the band’s 1993 album Recipe for Hate.
 Like Watch It Die, it also features Eddie Vedder on backing vocals.
-One of the band’s political numbers, it addresses the fact that then-President George Bush Sr proclaimed that America would win the first Gulf War because “god was on their side.”
+One of the band’s political numbers addresses the fact that then-President George Bush Sr proclaimed that America would win the first Gulf War because “god was on their side.”
 Surprisingly, it did not manage to chart despite the video receiving airplay on MTV.

 Updated May 25, 2023